MrZweistein/iCloudMonkey/readme.md

 **What are the menu options  of iCloudMonkey?**

 1. _Pause / Resume_: In case you actually want the iCould Window to persist select "Pause" which will pause the surpression of the iCloud window.
-After having selected "Pause" the menu item changes to "Resume" which then can be selected to continue the supressession of the iCloud window popup.
+After having selected "Pause" the menu item changes to "Resume" which then can be selected to continue the supression of the iCloud window popup.
 2.  _Auto Start_: If you select this menu item the first time the app will be added to your list of auto staring applications that start with Windows.
 You can see a checkmark if the setting is active.
 To disable that setting just selct the same menu item while the checkmark is visible.
 3. _About_: Select this menu item to see the application information window that also tells you how many iCloud Windows were already supressed.
 The window closes on its own.
 4. _Exit_: Select this menu item to end and exit the application.
 Thge application will be removed from the system tray.